Universal Adder Neural Networks: Adder Networks

 Although both $\ell_1$ distance Eq. (\ref{fcn:l1}) and cross-correlation in Eq. (\ref{fcn:conv}) can measure the similarity between filters and inputs, there are some differences in their outputs.
 The output of a convolution filter, as a weighted summation of values in the input feature map, can be positive or negative, but the output of an adder filter is always negative.
 Hence, we resort to batch normalization for help, and the output of adder layers will be normalized to an appropriate range and all the activation functions used in conventional CNNs can then be used in the proposed AdderNets.
 Although the batch normalization layer involves multiplications, its computational cost is significantly lower than that of the convolutional layers and can be omitted.
 Considering a convolutional layer with a filter $F\in \mathbb{R}^{d\times d\times c_{in}\times c_{out}}$, an input $X\in \mathbb{R}^{H\times W \times c_{in}}$ and an output $Y\in \mathbb{R}^{H'\times W' \times c_{out}}$, the computation complexity of convolution and batch normalization is $\mathcal{O}(d^2c_{in}c_{out}HW)$ and $\mathcal{O}(c_{out}H'W')$, respectively.
 In practice, given an input channel number $c_{in}=512$ and a kernel size $d=3$ in ResNet~\cite{he2016deep}, we have $\frac{d^2c_{in}c_{out}HW}{c_{out}H'W'}\approx 4068$.
 Since batch normalization layer has been widely used in the state-of-the-art convolutional neural networks, we can simply upgrade these networks into AddNets by replacing their convolutional layers into adder layers to speed up the inference and reduces the energy cost.

 Intuitively, Eq. (\ref{fcn:conv}) has a connection with template matching~\cite{brunelli2009template} in computer vision, which aims to find the parts of an image that match the template. $F$ in Eq. (\ref{fcn:conv}) actually works as a template, and we calculate its matching scores with different regions of the input feature $X$.
 Since various metrics can be utilized in template matching, it is natural that $\ell_1$ distance can be utilized to replace the cross-correlation in Eq. (\ref{fcn:conv}).
-Note that Wang~\etal~\cite{wang2019kervolutional} also discussed different metrics in deep networks.
-However, they focused on achieve high performance by employing complex metrics while we focus on the $\ell_1$ distance to minimize the energy consumption.
+Note that there are few works also focus on utilizing different metrics in deep networks.
+Wang~\etal~\cite{wang2019kervolutional} aims to achieve high performance by employing complex metrics.
+Zhang~\etal~\cite{zhang2021towards} proposed to use $\ell_{\inf}$ distance as basic operation and directly provides a theoretical guarantee of the certified robustness.
+In contrast, we focus on the $\ell_1$ distance to minimize the energy consumption.